HB9HUS/ham-activity/README.md

 * /regions: lists all known regions
 * /frequency/FREQ-HZ: finds callsigns at that frequency (in Hz).
 Uses +/- 200Hz

+## Logging
+You can set log level by setting the environement variable RUST\_LOG

 ## Regions
 The file containing region to prefix mapping (./data/dxcc.json) is created from this repository: https://github.com/k0swe/dxcc-json